fcambus/rrda/README.md

 	  -host="127.0.0.1": Set the server host
 	  -port="8080": Set the server port

+## Running RRDA at boot time

+RRDA is bundled with a Debian initscript, see : `debian/rrda`

+Modify the line containing `DAEMON=rrda` and specify the path to your RRDA binary.

+To launch the daemon at startup, run :

+	update-rc.d rrda defaults

 ## Making Queries

 The following examples assume there is a resolver on localhost listening on port 53.